dhsilber/Theater/README.md

 I use inches, because I live in a backwards country that is out of step with the rest of the world.
 The origin of the room is in the top left corner, but see `Proscenium`, below.

+## Generated Drawings

+`TheaterDesign` generates plan and section views of the space.
+Detail drawings of lighting pipes (including their Luminaires) can be requested.

 ## Entities

 Currently supported entities are: